magonji/delfin/README.md

 ### First Time Setup with Existing Data

-If you're setting up Financisto Manager with existing data:
+If you're setting up Delfin with existing data:

 1. Complete steps 1-4 above to install and import your data
 2. **Important**: Run the exchange rate updater:

    ```bash
    python update_exchange_rates.py
    ```

 3. You should see output like:

    ```
    🔄 Updating exchange rates...
    📊 Currencies in use: GBP, EUR, USD